 Active job hunters desire to find an employer that will compensate them properly based on skills, experience, and education.
-Compensation was the third most important aspect for marketers and sales professionals, and the State of Inbound Report states that there is only a 1% difference in preference among the two groups.
+Compensation was the third most important aspect for marketers and sales professionals, and the State of Inbound Report concludes that there is only a 1% difference in preference between the two groups.

 People who are actively on the job market, want to work at an organization that provides a positive, healthy, and motivational environment.
 Having a positive work environment and culture will decrease the chances of having unsatisfied employees.
 Statistics, within the State of Inbound Report, revealed that marketers value a strong company culture 10% more than sales professionals do.

 (5) Company Performance and Location